 State of Reform mentioned L.A.
 Care in "Questions about Medi-Cal re-procurement and the 1115 waiver".
-The article talks about the Department of Health Care Services (DHCS) recent action of pulling the timeline for Medi-Cal re-procurement from its website.
+The article talks about the Department of Health Care Services (DHCS) recent action of reviewing the timeline for Medi-Cal re-procurement.

 In the meantime, state Medi-Cal plans like Health Net, Promise Health Plan, and L.A.
 Care, as well as others, are left with some level of anxiety about the future.
 California is a state with a wide range of implementation models for Medi-Cal.
 It's possible, however, that one or two models could be selected as a result of policy in the administration, and expanded statewide without a procurement process.
 This was a model employed in New York’s approach to Medicaid reform.

 L.A.
 Care Health Plan serves more than 2.2 million members in Los Angeles County, making it the largest publicly-operated health plan in the country.
 L.A.
 Care offers four health coverage plans including Medi-Cal, L.A.
 Care Covered™, L.A.
 Care Cal MediConnect Plan and the PASC-SEIU Homecare Workers Health Care Plan, all dedicated to being accountable and responsive to members.
 As a public entity, L.A.
 Care’s mission is to provide access to quality health care for L.A.
 County's vulnerable and low-income communities, and to support the safety net required to achieve that purpose.
 L.A.
 Care prioritizes quality, access and inclusion, elevating health care for all of L.A.
 County.
 For more information, follow us on Twitter, Facebook, LinkedIn, and Instagram.